mik4el/gadget-board/README.md

 NB: If in a new terminal remember `eval $(docker-machine env production)`.

 ## Testing
-Testing in Django is handled by the default Django test system, so running tests is easy, e.g:
+Testing for the backend is handled by the default Django test system, so running tests is easy, e.g:

 * `docker-compose run --rm web python manage.py test`

+Testing for the frontend is done using angular-cli:

+* `ng test`

 ## Backing up
 A deployed environment can be backed up by your hosting provider, e.g. DigitalOcean.
 Since this is a very stateless deployment you can also make a scripted backup of your database and make it possible to easily restore the database from a backup.
 This will save some on hosting costs and make for a more self-contained and hosting provider agnostic solution.